 - Dish out potato soup into bowls and serve with shredded cheese, crispy bacon, and chives.

 Notes on 30 Minute Potato Soup

 - Do not omit the vinegar in this soup or substitute white vinegar for another vinegar.
 That is the MAGIC ingredient in this soup–it add flavors and helps preserve the texture of the potatoes.

-- I do not peel my potatoes for this soup–call me lazy, but it is because so many nutrients are packed in the skin.
+- I do not peel my potatoes for this soup because so many nutrients are packed in the skin.
 Do whatever your family prefers.

 - If your kids will turn their noses up at carrots or onions, omit them (I do this many times with great success).

 - Use vegetable stock to keep this soup Vegetarian.

 - If you need this soup to be Gluten-Free, use a 1:1 Gluten Free Flour Mix.

 - Top with bacon, cheese, green onion or serve as is–it is delicious plain.

 - Homemade Tomato Soup